WujekFoliarz/duaLib/README.md

 ```
 ### Alternatively:

-Use this [header](https://github.com/WujekFoliarz/duaLib/blob/master/src/include/duaLib.h) and put compiled duaLib.dll and hidapi.dll in your out folder
+Use this [header](https://github.com/WujekFoliarz/duaLib/blob/master/src/include/duaLib.h) with duaLib.lib and put compiled duaLib.dll and hidapi.dll in your out folder
 #
 ```
 #include "duaLib.h"